Engagement

 ICT For Urban Heritage: Palermo

 A co-design workshop in Palermo to envision the future of an abandoned warehouse, serving as the first field test for my dissertation research on propositional modeling.
 I designed two competing architectural proposals (conservative and radical) and used my AR platform, Wikar, to allow local stakeholders to view them on-site.
 By testing the proposals at different scales (a 1:500 map vs. 1:1 walkthroughs), the process surfaced the community's deep attachment to the site's recent, unwritten history as a local park.
-This visualization work made their tacit knowledge empirically grounded, and the feedback directly informed the final design, which preserved the area as a public plaza.
+This visualization work gave their tacit knowledge an empirical basis, and the feedback directly informed the final design, which preserved the area as a public plaza.

 Minotaur

-Minotaur is a simple game experience that served as my earliest experiment with embedded analytics.
-For this project, I built a system that records play sessions and sends summary data back to a Clowder server.
+Minotaur is a digital marble maze inspired by the classic BRIO Labyrinth board game, where players tilt a board to navigate a ball around holes.
+It also served as my earliest experiment with embedded analytics—I built a system that records play sessions and sends summary data to a Clowder data repository.
 This work enabled long-term data collection, and the results from over three years and thousands of play sessions are analyzed in this report.

-The Peoples Tree
+The People's Tree

 The People's Tree was the first in a series of experimental games I created to explore community building in networked spaces.
 In this project, players design ornaments and leave messages on a shared tree.
 It was my first opportunity to build the underlying technology, develop content policies, and run analytics for a live, public-facing application.
 A key finding from this and subsequent projects was an unexpectedly high player return rate of 15-30%, suggesting that players felt a personal stake in the collectively-designed artifact and returned to observe its evolution.